 Johnny Cage organized a task force of youngsters to train so that they could take over for the old guard.
-This included Takeda; Johnny and Sonya’s daughter, Cassie Cage; Jax’s daughter, Jacqui Brigg; and Kung Lao’s cousin, Kung Jin.
+This included Takeda, Cassie Cage, Jacqui Briggs, and Kung Lao’s cousin, Kung Jin.
 Meanwhile, Kano got his hands on Shinnok’s amulet and sold it to Mileena to help her regain her spot as empress of Outworld.

 Cassie’s team went to Outworld to get aid from Kotal Kahn.
 Kotal got the wrong idea and tried to have them killed, but cooler heads prevailed and the two parties worked together to apprehend Mileena.
 D’Vorah executed her.
 Afterward, Kotal Kahn refused to return Shinnok’s amulet as Raiden had failed to keep it safe twice over.
 Little did Kotal realize that D’Vorah had been working for Quan Chi and Shinnok all along and this was part of her plan.

 Thanks to Jax coming back from retirement, the Special Forces were able to apprehend Quan Chi.
 Scorpion then appeared and forced everyone to watch him beat and torture the sorcerer, not caring about the fate of others.
 D’Vorah showed up and handed Quan Chi the amulet.
 His final words were a spell that would resurrect Shinnok…just before Scorpion chopped Quan Chi’s head off.
 Not only was Shinnok back, but the fallen heroes could never be turned human again.
 Only then did Scorpion realize his folly.